-Drug dependency can feel like an insurmountable challenge—and it’s a challenge that truly doesn’t discriminate.
-Opioid addiction affects people at all points on the socioeconomic scale, from the smallest and poorest communities to the most well-off.
+Drug dependency can feel like an impossible challenge—and it’s a challenge that indeed doesn’t discriminate.
+Opioid addiction affects people at all points on the socioeconomic scale, from the smallest and most impoverished communities to the most well-off.

-It’s not hard to imagine how a financially affluent background affords a person better resources to put toward opioid use disorder treatment.
+It’s not hard to imagine how a financially affluent background affords a person better resources to treat opioid use disorder treatment.
 But an economic advantage doesn’t necessarily mean a person will be more successful with their recovery.
-In fact, the current standards of opioid use disorder treatment aren’t as effective as many people would hope.
+The current standards of opioid use disorder treatment aren’t as effective as many people would hope.

 For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.

 Call for Detox Options 1-800-423-2482